Conrad Nagel: Early life

+Nagel was born in Keokuk, Iowa.
+After graduating from Highland Park College, Nagel left for California to pursue a career in the relatively new medium of motion pictures.
+He began acting in plays at Neely Dickson's Hollywood Community Theater.

 Film career

 Nagel was immediately cast in film roles that cemented his unspoiled lover image.
 His first film was the 1918 retelling of Little Women, which quickly captured the public's attention and set Nagel on a path to silent film stardom.
 His breakout role came in the 1920 film, The Fighting Chance, opposite Swedish starlet Anna Q. Nilsson.
 In 1918, Nagel was elected to The Lambs, the theatrical club.

 In 1927, Nagel starred alongside Lon Chaney Sr., Marceline Day, Henry B. Walthall and Polly Moran in the now lost Tod Browning directed horror film, London After Midnight.
 Unlike many other silent films stars, Nagel had little difficulty transitioning to sound films.
 His baritone voice was judged to be perfect for sound, so he appeared in about thirty films in only two years.
 He described the time as a "great adventure."
 He was working so steadily that one night when he and his wife planned to go to the movies, he was in films playing at Grauman's, Loew's, and Paramount's theaters.
 "We couldn't find a theater where I wasn't playing.
 So we'd go back home.
 I was an epidemic."
 He spent the next several decades being very well received in high-profile films as a character actor.
 He was also frequently heard on radio and made many notable appearances on television.